Nicolopez603/beloved_challenge/readme.md

 -------

+### About the Architecture and How is structured the project

-### If you would like more information about how it was made, the architecture and more, you can click here.
+If you would like more information about how it was made, the architecture and more, you can click here.
 [HERE](https://docs.google.com/document/d/12i3bVKRhPlC00CgISQyI5BF4v2iUh_NcuQMEiliHNX0/edit)